-When it comes to cake personalisation, Sally Turnbull from Sally T Cakes can pretty much work with whatever creative ideas you have in mind – from your loved one’s favourite movie character and beyond.
+When it comes to birthday cake personalisation, Sally Turnbull from Sally T Cakes can pretty much work with whatever creative ideas you have in mind – from a favourite movie character and beyond.
 Tasty, homemade and delicious, each cake is made to order, with prices starting at $120 (depending on size and design).
-9859 4769

 This cake shop has tons of options to choose from, either in-store on online (pre-order, and pick up or get your cake delivered).
-Select from over ten signature styles – their bestseller, Choco Truffle, is to die for – or you can order a custom design to suit your occasion.
-Fifteen-centimetre cakes (serving five to eight) start from around $33; 40-centimetre cakes (serving up to 60) are around the $230 mark.
+Select from over ten signature styles – their bestseller, Choco Truffle, is to die for.
+Or you can order a custom design to suit your occasion.
+Fifteen-centimetre cakes (serving five to eight) start from around $33.
+A 40-centimetre cake (serving up to 60) is around the $230 mark.
 Emicakes also recently introduced a $29 “naked cake” range (with unfrosted sides) in four flavours including red velvet and carrot.
-Various locations.

 This bakeshop has a loyal following thanks to the impressive novelty cakes it churns out for customers seeking specialty designs – from animal- and princess-themed styles to 3D soccer balls, nautical and floral designs.
-Cream-covered confections with edible prints begin at $60, while fondant-covered creations – red velvet, vanilla velvet, carrot walnut and rich chocolate with ganache filling are popular favourites – start at $100 (per 1kg) and go up from there, depending on size and design.
-42 Joo Chiat Place.
-6440 9200
+Cream-covered confections with edible prints begin at $60.
+Fondant-covered creations – red velvet, vanilla velvet, carrot walnut and rich chocolate with ganache filling are popular favourites – start at $100 (per 1kg) and go up from there, depending on size and design.

-Combining ice cream and cake is oh-so-right!
-Cue ice cream cakes from Island Creamery.
+Ice cream birthday cakes in Singapore from Island Creamery are a special treat.
 Choose from the shop’s signature flavour combinations or customise your own.
-The Baked Alaska ($35; serves six) – berry ice cream on a layer of sponge cake covered in meringue – is always a popular choice, as is the Mud Pie ($45; serves 16) – layers of chocolate, cookies and cream, plus burnt caramel ice cream topped with Oreo cookie crumbs.
-Various locations.
+The Baked Alaska – berry ice cream on a layer of sponge cake covered in meringue – is always a popular choice, as is the Mud Pie – layers of chocolate, cookies and cream, plus burnt caramel ice cream topped with Oreo cookie crumbs.

 Cat and the Fiddle

 It’s all about cheesecake here, with over a dozen different cheesecake confections to choose from – blueberry, mango, caramel, coconut, Oreo, classic and so on.
+They make great alternatives to regular birthday cakes in Singapore.
 Prices range from around $20 to $39 (cakes are approximately 18 centimetres); both pickup and delivery options are available.

-If you’re looking for a quick birthday cake on-the-go, Cedele’s gourmet cakes – made with organic, unrefined flour and grapeseed oil – are an absolute fail-safe.
+If you’re looking for adult or kids birthday cakes in Singapore, Cedele’s gourmet cakes – made with organic, unrefined flour and grapeseed oil – are an absolute fail-safe.
 Our fave flavours here include dark chocolate fudge and carrot walnut, from over a dozen options.
 Prices start at $48 for whole 20-centimetre cakes, and go up to $213 for 35.5-centimetre cakes.
-Various locations.

 DIY Chocolately Goodness

-If you’ve opted to bake your own birthday cake, you definitely can’t go wrong with chocolate – and we’ve got just the recipe for you.
+If you’ve opted to bake your own birthday cake in Singapore, you definitely can’t go wrong with chocolate – and we’ve got just the recipe for you.
 Whether you dress it up or keep it plain, this chocolate layer cake is bound to be a hit with everyone at your party.